Still current at: 23 April 2025 Updated: 17 March 2025

 Declare cash or travellers cheques if the value is 10,000 euros or more.
 You will get a certified declaration to show you brought it in with you.
 If you do not, your money could be seized when you leave.
 For more information, see import and export of financial funds.

-From November 2024, the EU plans to introduce the Entry/Exit system (EES).
+The EU plans to introduce the Entry/Exit system (EES).
 This is a new digital border system that will change requirements for British nationals travelling to the Schengen area.

 If you are travelling to a country in the Schengen area using a UK passport, you will be required to register your biometric details, such as fingerprints or a photo, when you arrive.
 EES registration will replace the current system of manually stamping passports when visitors arrive in the EU.